top of page

 WE'RE HIRING!

-Brooklyn Wild, a small nature and adventure play program in Sunset Park, Brooklyn, is seeking a part-time camp counselor for our all-outdoor summer camp for PreK – 5th grade.
+Brooklyn Wild, a small nature and adventure play program in Sunset Park, Brooklyn, is seeking a part-time Lead Facilitator for our all-outdoor afterschool class for PreK – 5th grade.
 Our team is playful, creative, reliable, flexible, and patient.
 We are comfortable working outdoors every day, in all kinds of weather, and have a deep respect for children’s autonomy and individuality.
-This is not your typical summer camp!
-Applicants must be interested in using the philosophy of playwork (paid training provided).
+This is not your typical afterschool class!
+Applicants must be interested in using the philosophy of playwork (paid training provided), find joy in nature experiences and treat children as people with valid feelings and ideas.

-Our counselors bring their passion, creativity and warmth to every class.
+Our facilitators bring their passion, creativity and warmth to every class.
 Fun, flexible and patient, they don't provide structured activities.
 Instead, they build relationships and respond non-judgmentally to children's ideas and needs.
-A typical day might include building forts, throwing a ball, storing supplies, watching quietly, taking a walk, reading aloud, climbing or tying knots.
-Playworkers balance being deeply present for individual children “in the moment” while observing the play site as a whole.
+They hold the boundaries for physical and emotional safety while welcoming children’s contributions.
+A typical day might include building forts, throwing a ball, storing supplies, watching quietly, identifying birds, taking a walk, reading aloud, making worm homes, climbing, tying knots, mediating discussions, and talking about what we love.
+Playworkers balance being deeply present for individual children “in the moment” while observing the class and site as a whole.
 Effective communication with other team members and adult caregivers is essential.

 Responsibilities: